 - Bleach or drain cleaner.

-In addition, don’t grind with hot water as it causes grease clogs.
+Also, don’t grind with hot water as it causes grease clogs.
 Always use cold water.

 How to Clean Your Garbage Disposal

-Three of the best ways to clean your garbage disposal are:
+Your garbage disposal unit requires regular cleaning to stay in good working order.
+Three of the best ways to clean your garbage disposal (no special cleaners needed!) are:

 - Flush.
-Put a stopper in the sink drain.
+Place a stopper in the sink drain.
 Fill the sink ¼ full of water and add a small amount of dish soap.
 Remove the stopper and turn on the garbage disposal to thoroughly flush your garbage disposal and pipes.

-If that doesn’t work, check to see if the circuit breaker for the garbage disposal has tripped and reset it.
+If that doesn’t work, check if the circuit breaker for the garbage disposal has tripped and reset it.
 If the circuit breaker hasn’t tripped, one other possibility could be that the electrical switch to the unit is in need of repair or replacement.